federic0/x10_mochad_driver/README.md

 To do:
 ------

-Add dimmable devices
+* Add dimmable devices
-The sensor code could be extended to listen to events such as knowing when a light is turned on?
+* The sensor code could be extended to listen to events such as knowing when a light is turned on?
 Any interest in this?
-Add a friendly name when adding a device so that it is shown on the widget
+* Add a friendly name when adding a device so that it is shown on the widget
+* Add a custom widget for the sensors (similar to the RF 433 widget?)

 I will not incorporate security devices since I do not own any and cannot perform testing.